-Chap ter I - Introduction I-1
+Chapte er I - Introduction I-1

 1. Purpose of Part B I-1

 2. Search Division I-1

 2.1 Consultation with other examiners I-1

 2.2 Search Division consisting of more than one examiner I-1

+2.2.1 Where claimed unitary subject-matter covers more than one technical field I-2

+2.2.2 Further searches on a non-unitary application in a different technical field I-2

-Chap ter II - General II-1
+Chapte er II - General II-1

 1. Search and substantive examination II-1

+1.1 Contact between the applicant and the Search Division II-1

 2. Objective of the search II-1

 3. Search documentation II-1

 4. Search report II-1

 4.1 European searches II-2

 4.2 Additional European searches II-2

-4.3 4.3.1 Supplementary European searches Dispensing with the supplementary European II-2
+4.3 4.3.1 Supplementary European searches Dispensing with the supplementary European search II-3

-4.3.2 search report A supplementary European search report is II-3

-4.3.3 required Application documents for the supplementary II-3

-European search report II-4
+4.3.2 4.3.3 report A supplementary European search report is required Application documents for the supplementary European search report II-3 II-3 II-4

-4.4 International (PCT) searches II-4
+4.4 International (PCT) searches II- 4

 4.5 International-type searches II-5

+4.6 , II-5

-4.6 Searches on national applications II-5
+4.0 Searches on national applications 11-0

-Chap ter III - Characteristics of the search III-1
+Chapte er III - Characteristics of the search III-1

 1. Opinions of the Search Division III-1

 1.1 Opinions in relation to the search report III-1

-1.2 Opinions on matters relating to the limitation of the search III-1
+1.2 Opinions on matters relating to limitation of the search III-1

 2. Scope of the search III-1

 2.1 Completeness of the search III-1

 2.2 Effectiveness and efficiency of the search III-2

 2.3 Search in analogous fields III-2

 2.4 Search on the internet III-3

 3. The subject of the search III-3

 3.1 Basis for the search III-3

-3.2 3.2.1 Interpretation of claims III-3
+3.2 Interpretation of claims III-3

 3.2.1 Claims with explicit references to the description or drawings III-4

+3.2.2 Use of the description and/or drawings to identify the technical problem III-4

+3.2.3 Use of the description and/or drawings to establish definitions of unclear terms not defined in the claims III-5

+3.2.4 Use of the description and/or drawings to establish definitions of clear terms given a definition different

+3.2.5 from their usual meaning Ascertaining the existence of a fallback position III-5 III-6

-3.3 Amended claims or missing parts (Rule 56) General considerations III-5
+3.3 Amended claims or missing parts (Rule 56) III-6

+3.3.1 General considerations III-6

-3.3.1 3.3.2 Specific rules applicable to Euro-PCT applications III-5 III-5
+3.3.2 Specific rules applicable to Euro-PCT applications III-7

-3.4 Abandonment of claims III-5
+3.4 Abandonment of claims III-7

-3.5 Anticipation of amendments to claims III-6
+3.5 Anticipation of amendments to claims III-7

-3.6 Broad claims III-6
+3.6 Broad claims III-7

-3.7 Independent and dependent claims III-7
+3.7 Independent and dependent claims III-8

-3.8 Search on dependent claims III-8
+3.8 Search on dependent claims III-9

-3.9 Combination of elements in a claim III-8
+3.9 Combination of elements in a claim III-9

-3.10 Different categories III-8
+3.10 Different categories III-10

-3.11 Subject-matter excluded from search III-8

-3.12 Lack of unity III-9

-3.13 Technological background III-9

-Chapte er IV - Search procedure and strategy IV-1

-1. Procedure prior to searching IV-1

-1.1 Analysis of the application IV-1

-1.2 Formal deficiencies IV-1

-1.3 Documents cited or supplied by the applicant IV-2